tijmenvangulik/ErgometerJS/README.md

      * Refactored all internal error handling to make use of Promises
      * Made internal driver layer based on Promises which gives some more protection and will make recording easier in the future.
+- 0.0.7
+     * More commands
+     * Skipp some strange return values which look like corrupted or undocumented return values
+     * Short hand notation for some simple get and set commands
+     * Program command , the value now a correct type and the property program is now named value

 # Project features

 * The project is open source and and it is based on open source project. (appache 2 license)